 The velocity of the photoelectron (v) can be determined using the following expression:

-Substituting thes values in the expression for v:
+Substituting the values in the given expression of v:

 Q.10.
 Electromagnetic radiation of wavelength 242 nm is just sufficient to ionise the

 sodium atom.
 Calculate the ionisation energy of sodium in kJ mol–1.

 Ans: Ionization energy (E) of sodium =

 Q.11.
 A 25-watt bulb emits monochromatic yellow light of the wavelength of 0.57µm.
 Calculate the rate of emission of quanta per second.